seflless/arbitrary/README.md

 A deterministic and reversible random number generator.

+Ideal for generative art, as well as games for varied entity behavior.

 <img src="http://francoislaberge.com/arbitrary/images/screenshot.png" width="100%"/>

-Ideal for generative art, as well as games for varied entity behavior.
+## Features

   - Is deterministic (provide the same seed to get same stream of random values)
   - Is reversible (see [next/prev](#reversing) section)
   - Internal state only takes up 32bits